-- We need to account for everyone on the course.
-Runners and walkers must visit the stations to get their numbers ticked off.
-If you finish early please inform a marshal as soon as possible.
+- If you finish early please inform a marshal as soon as possible.

 - Runners will not be permitted onto Canoe Beach after 11.30am.

 - In the event of adverse weather conditions, or other reasons beyond the organisers’ control, no refunds can be given, though credit for the following year’s challenge can be given.

 - Cancellations will be advertised on Radio Dunedin and on the Orokonui Ecosanctuary website as soon as reasonably possible.

-- The Visitor Centre café will be open from 9am and there will be a sausage sizzle near the visitor centre.
-A free sausage is offered to each run and walk participant. $2 for supporters.
+- The Visitor Centre café will be open from 9.30am and there will be a free sausage sizzle at the Visitor Centre

-- Family and friends are welcome to support runners and walkers but not follow runners or walkers which could cause congestion.
+- Family and friends are welcome to support runners but not follow runners which could cause congestion.
 Entry to the Visitor Centre is free.
 Entry into the Ecosanctuary itself is a discounted $10 per adult and $5 per child.

 - Results will be available online.